terisikk/terisikk.github.io/_posts/2022-01-21-a-cleaning-up-story.md

 In Lean, this could be called inventory.
 Keeping large inventory is expensive, and even detrimental when trying to identify bottlenecks in your work.
 This was the case also with my daily life.
 There was a problem in the flow of trash through my household.
 For once, I got to reduce waste in a very literal sense.

 To improve the flow, I first had to reduce input.
 Putting the "no ads" sticker to the postbox cut incoming paper waste by 95%.
-Switching to a few different products in the supermarket helped reducing plastic waste.
+Switching to a few differently packaged products in the supermarket helped reducing plastic waste.
 Comically, I even switched my after-sauna long drink to a glass of rum and cut the amount of cans a lot (OK, this was really unrelated, but it did help).

 With the remaining stuff, a bit of psychology was needed.
 In order to make habit of something, it is best to pair it with something else that you already do.
 Since I was lousy at taking the trash out separately, I started taking it out every time I left the house to do something else, and it worked fairly well.
 There's probably a lot of things I can improve on this front still, and I am looking in to the zero waste community with curiosity to get some ideas.